symfony/symfony/UPGRADE-5.0.md

 Form
 ----

+ * Using names for buttons that do not start with a letter, a digit, or an underscore leads to an exception.
+ * Using names for buttons that do not contain only letters, digits, underscores, hyphens, and colons leads to an exception.
  * Using the `date_format`, `date_widget`, and `time_widget` options of the `DateTimeType` when the `widget` option is set to `single_text` is not supported anymore.
  * The `getExtendedType()` method was removed from the `FormTypeExtensionInterface`.
 It is replaced by the the static